How to Write a Cover Letter for an Unadvertised Job

 - A self-starter with a strong sense of urgency who responds positively to challenge and pressure.

-- A fast learner who is a practical and ingenuous problem solver.
+- A fast learner who is a practical and ingenious problem solver.

 - A fluent and articulate communicator, flexible and responsive.
 A self-directed, goal-oriented doer.

 "…The Information Technology Analysis will serve as a guideline for making positive contributions …your management style provided a footprint for younger members of our organization… a very positive impression of the contributions you made to our business and its growth."
 Gregory Hines, President and CEO, Information Data Technology.

 "…the most important source of growth in our data technology business …able to focus the team and manage the product to a successful introduction …due in large part to his own personal commitment ...excellent IT project management and operational management skills."
 Pauline Hallenback, CTO at Information Systems.

 "…your strengths as a manager are many and varied …all issues are confronted in a timely manner …management by objectives comes as a second nature to you…" Jackson Brownell, Director of Operations, Denver Technologies.

 ABC Company is a company that would provide me with the opportunity to put my personality, skills, and successes to work.
 At a personal meeting, I would like to discuss with you how I will contribute to the continued growth of your company.